Biodiversity from Field to Plate

-At the crossroads between agronomy, ecology, and health, Didier Bazile is proposing an innovative personal project aimed at creating bread made from a blend of quinoa flours.
-He has two objectives: to preserve the biodiversity of quinoa and to offer consumers a healthy food product.
-This project was a favorite of the 2020 jury of Montpellier's Booster Innovation competition.
+At the intersection of agronomy, ecology, and health, Didier Bazile has launched an innovative personal project aimed at creating bread made from a blend of quinoa flours.
+His dual goal is to preserve quinoa biodiversity and offer consumers a healthy food option.
+The project was a favorite of the 2020 jury for the Montpellier Innovation Booster.

-A bread of exceptional nutritional quality, containing three times more protein than wheat flour bread, all the essential amino acids, and gluten-free.
-Was this your dream?
-Didier Bazile made it happen.
+A bread of exceptional nutritional quality, containing three times more protein than wheat flour bread, all the essential amino acids, and no gluten.
+Have you been dreaming of this?
+Didier Bazile has made it a reality.
 A researcher at CIRAD, he works on preserving the agricultural biodiversity of food crops.
-"I was working on participatory selection programs for millet and sorghum in West Africa in the early 2000s, where I helped set up community seed banks with farmers," recalls Didier Bazile.
-"That's when I was asked to contribute my expertise on peasant seed systems for quinoa in the Andes, where biodiversity, still little known, was collapsing."
+“I was working on participatory breeding programs for millet and sorghum in West Africa in the early 2000s, where I helped farmers set up community seed banks,” recalls Didier Bazile.
+“That’s when I was asked to contribute my expertise on smallholder seed systems for quinoa in the Andes, where biodiversity—still largely unknown—was collapsing.”

-Quinoa actually comes in more than 6,000 varieties selected by generations of farmers.
-"Despite this great biological and cultural diversity, only a tiny fraction of this agricultural heritage is found on our supermarket shelves, reduced to large white quinoa grains, at best expanded to three colors," laments the specialist.
-"That's why I developed a personal project called Quinoa-div, taking a holistic approach to agricultural biodiversity to reconnect agriculture, food, and health."
+Quinoa actually comprises more than 6,000 heirloom varieties selected by generations of farmers.
+“Despite this vast biological and cultural diversity, only a tiny fraction of this agricultural heritage is found on our supermarket shelves—reduced to large-grain white quinoa, or at best expanded to three colors, ” laments the specialist.
+“That’s why I developed a personal project, Quinoa-div, by adopting a holistic approach to agricultural biodiversity to reconnect agriculture, food, and health.”

 Preserving biodiversity

-To reverse this loss of biodiversity and promote the nutritional value of quinoa, Didier Bazile decided to create a flour for bread-making, made from a blend of hundreds of varieties of quinoa.
-The problem was that it is gluten that gives wheat its bread-making properties, and quinoa does not contain gluten.
-"We had to find a way to give quinoa back its famous bread-making ability."
-Some processes already exist, but they require numerous food additives: "That's the beauty of the recipe I developed, because it uses no food additives, no eggs, no palm oil, no lactose, and no highly allergenic nuts."
-The researcher reveals that the secret formula involves an optimized food technology process based on cassava.
+To reverse this loss of biodiversity and highlight quinoa’s nutritional value, Didier Bazile decided to create a flour for baking bread, made from a blend of hundreds of quinoa varieties.
+The problem: it is gluten that gives wheat its bread-making properties, and quinoa, as it happens, contains no gluten.
+“So we had to find a way to restore that famous bread-making ability to quinoa.”
+Some processes already exist, but they rely on numerous food additives: “That’s the whole point of the recipe I developed, because it uses no food additives, no eggs, no palm oil, no lactose, and no highly allergenic nuts.”
+A secret formula, though the researcher confides that it involves an optimized food technology process based on cassava.

 Secret recipe

-"The result is a genuine gluten-free bread containing more than 75% quinoa, whereas existing products contain no more than 10 to 20%," says Didier Bazile, a member ofthe Atelier de Claret innovation hub, whose personal project is supported by the AgroValoMED incubator at Montpellier SupAgro.
-"Quinoa is truly a superfood with exceptional nutritional value.
-It can even be considered a functional food, a food that heals."
-The researcher has also collaborated with the faculty of pharmacy to develop a healthy and safe product for celiac patients and those allergic to gluten, who represent 1% of the world's population.
-"Meeting the requirements of these celiac patients is a guarantee of quality that will expand my target population to include the 10% of people who are gluten intolerant, as well as the 20% who are vegetarians and vegans, and the 30% of organic consumers who demand products with high environmental value in addition to nutritional value," emphasizes the specialist.
+“The end result is a genuine gluten-free bread containing over 75% quinoa, whereas existing products contain no more than 10 to 20%,” says Didier Bazile, a member ofthe Atelier de Claret innovation hub, whose personal project is supported by the AgroValoMED incubator at Montpellier SupAgro.
+“Quinoa is truly a superfood with exceptional nutritional value; it can even be considered a functional food—a food that heals.”
+The researcher has also collaborated with the School of Pharmacy to develop a healthy and safe product for people with celiac disease and gluten allergies, who make up 1% of the global population.
+“Meeting the needs of these celiac patients is a guarantee of quality that allows me to expand my target audience to include the 10% of people with gluten intolerance, as well as the 20% of vegetarians and vegans, and the 30% of organic consumers who demand products with high environmental value in addition to nutritional value,” the specialist emphasizes.

 Superfood